Create a Snowflake Project Workspace

 Once the workspace is created, project members will see relevant data sources in the Snowflake UI when working under the project context.

-Select the Role created by the project workspace.
+- Select the Role created by the project workspace.
 The role created will be a combination of the database name (configured by the Application Admin) and the schema name (set in the previous section by the project owner).
-In this scenario, the role created was

 Now that data has been written to the workspace, users can share this data with others by making it a derived data source in Immuta.

 Scroll to the Native Workspace section on the Policies tab and click the toggle to disable the workspace.

 Choose one of the following options in the modal:

 - Purge Generic Workspace Data: permanently delete data, while the data used by derived data sources is preserved.
 Note: If you created a derived data source that references a view on top of a table in Snowflake that isn't a derived data source, that table will be deleted and break the derived data source.